-It must be appreciated by the reader of this document that not all Internet Service Providers retain the data types that are mentioned within this document.
+5.1 It must be appreciated by the reader of this document that not all Internet Service Providers retain the data types that are mentioned within this document.

-Each service provider is aware of their current data retention practices and may be able to advise on the detail.
+5.2 Each service provider is aware of their current data retention practices and may be able to advise on the detail.
 Communication should in the first instance be routed through a Law Enforcement Single Point of Contact for Law Enforcement personnel.
 Requests for data retention policies made from outside the SPOC regime may be liable to conditions determined by individual ISPs.

-There are service providers, known as Virtual Internet Service Providers (VISPs), who utilise most, if not all, the infrastructure of a large service provider.
-They may utilise various elements of a service, such as mail, sign up servers, radius servers, web cache and news and badge them as their own.
+5.3 There are service providers, known as Virtual Internet Service Providers (VISPs), who utilise most, if not all, the infrastructure of a large service provider.
+They may combine various elements of a service, such as email, sign up servers, radius servers, web cache and usenet news and badge them as their own.
 In these cases the data that a subscriber generates may be spread across several companies.

-Even amongst traditional ISPs some parts of their service may be provided by third parties.
+5.4 Even amongst traditional ISPs some parts of their service may be provided by third parties.
 In this case as well, information may be held by many different companies and may or may not be accessible to the primary ISP.

-Furthermore, some data types for example, web server log information, may be owned by and under the control of the customer rather than the ISP.
+5.5 Furthermore, some data types for example, web server log information, may be owned by and under the control of the customer rather than the ISP.